jstonge/hello-research-groups/docs/lit-review.md

 # Multiverse literature review

 ## Groups are real.
+A synthesis.

 We review the study of groups in the multiverse of scientific research.
+The topic is vast.
 There are an infinite number of ways to talk about groups.
 We could simply talk about the grouping of stuff, or how the structure of living systems are determined by that of social organizations.
-To review the literature, we ask ourselves the following questions:
+We could focus how human societies are being shaped rise of formal institutions and firm selection.
+To cut across the multiverse, we ask ourselves how key field of studies answered the following questions:

 <div class="callout-box">
   <ul>